 Blogging will let you make friends and widen your network.
 In my case, it became instrumental in meeting other people here in our country.
 Because of my blogs, I have been invited to conduct seminars and lectures in different high schools and universities.

 Your blog can be read around the world, so you’ll never know what might come.
 Salman Khan, for example, of Khan Academy just started video tutorials in Youtube.
 Now, he is recognized around the world.

 Many bloggers become professional writers later in their career.
 After you have written a lot of articles, you can synthesize your posts and publish them as an ebook or even in print.

 9. Blogging will help you teach others and learn from them

 Blogging can help you teach others.
 Through your blog, your students, as well as the non-math persons can learn.
 It can also help you get feedback from other bloggers.
 For example, you have a new lesson and it did not work in your class.
 You can blog about it and get feedback from other teachers.
 Besides, you will also learn what other math bloggers are doing.
 For example, how do math bloggers create equations on their blogs?
 Hmmm… I’m sure some mathematics teachers don’t know about Latex.

 10. Blogging will help you earn extra income

 Most bloggers around the world monetize their blogs through ads.
-There is no promise that blogging will make you rich (although some are receiving hundreds of dollars a day), but it will certainly help you pay your internet bills.
+There is no promise that blogging will make you rich (although some are receiving hundreds or even thousands of dollars a day), but it will certainly help you pay your internet bills.
 Well, that is better than nothing.